 Before You Leave

-- If booking your tours and accommodation beforehand, try to choose a responsible tour operator and lodge.
+- If booking your Uganda safaris and accommodation beforehand, try to choose a responsible tour operator and lodge.
 Those listed on this website all have close community links, and many also take measures to avoid harming the environment, such as installing solar power/water systems, composting toilets and recycling.

 - Think about what to take.
 Stuff Your Rucksack and Pack for a Purpose provide details of hundreds of projects around the world that need donations of anything from books and stationery to clothing and car parts.
 A small gift will make a huge difference.